fridlmue/harbour-avarisk/README.md

 ## Credits
 Assets have been taken from https://avalanche.report / https://gitlab.com/albina-euregio/albina-website.
-Thanks to the
+Many thanks to the "CROSSRISK" project partners (in particular ZAMG https://www.zamg.ac.at/) for providing unifyed data at https://www.avalanche-warnings.eu/.
-Big thanks to all the Avalanche Warning Services who provide the data open and for the great work they do!
+Big thanks to all the Avalanche Warning Services who provide the data open and for the great work they do and EAWS (https://www.avalanches.org/) for the standardization efforts.